avacca1/English-Sarcasm-Detection/README.md

 ## Main Script Instructions (More details in notebook)

-1. Download the data from [here](https://github.com/iabufarha/iSarcasmEval).
+### 1. Download the data from [here](https://github.com/iabufarha/iSarcasmEval).

+### 2. Run all cells below Main Script Header.
+Script does the following:

-2. Create the dataset and dataloader for each of the models.
+  Creates the dataset and dataloader for each of the models.

-3. Initialize the three models.
+  Initializes the three models.

-4. a.
-Train the three models OR b.
-Load the three previously trained and continue to fine tune models.
+  a.
+Trains the three models OR b.
+Loads the three previously trained and continue to fine tune models (depends on presence of files model1.pt, model2.pt, model3.pt).

-5. Predict and evaluate f1 score on test set for each individual model (just for comparison).
+  Predicts and evaluate f1 score on test set for each individual model (just for comparison).

-6. Predict and evaluate f1 score on test set for ensemble of models.
+  Predicts and evaluate f1 score on test set for ensemble of models.